AdvancedXRay/XRay-Mod/README.md

 Minecraft Forge based XRay mod designed to aid players who don't like the ore searching process.

 ### Message from the Developer
-Hi Everyone, Lives a bit hectic so this mods gunna be put on standbye but it's looking really positive!
+Hi Everyone, Lifes a bit hectic so this mods gunna be put on standbye but it's looking really positive!
 I can't wait to get the next release out.
 So many awesome things have been worked on!

 ### Feature:
 - Built using Forge!